fabiospagnuolo1995/fe-assessment/README.md

 Missing tests

 # Start Project
-Download or clone repository
-In the project directory run:
+Download or clone repository, then in the project directory run:
 1) npm install
 2) npm run dev